wbazant/markerAlignmentsPaper/paper.md

 We've not yet contributed, but could contribute:

-- a reference for traces of animal DNA, which helps people who study samples where they might be present
+- software for building references that will work well with our method, which would help bioinformaticians in setting up analyses like ours
-- an analysis of host blood meals of a mosquito dataset, which helps epidemiologists and people who want to know what different mosquitoes feed on
+- a reference for traces of animal DNA, which would help people who study samples where they might be present
-- software for building references that will work well with our method, which helps bioinformaticians set up analyses like ours
+- an analysis of host blood meals of a mosquito dataset, which would help epidemiologists and people who want to know what different mosquitoes feed on